 In April 2016, I had the opportunity to present on my current research at University of California’s GradSLAM! competition.

-Currently a PhD candidate at the University of California at Merced, he focuses on psychosocial factors that promote protective behaviors among cancer survivors.
+Currently a Postdoctoral Fellow at UCSF, Arturo Durazo focuses on psychosocial factors that promote protective behaviors among cancer survivors.

-Under the supervision of Linda Cameron and guided by self-regulation theory, he examines how illness and risk beliefs, particularly those relating to fatalistic control beliefs, influence emotional reactions such as worry of cancer recurrence and, in turn, motivate healthier lifestyles (such as diet and exercise).
-These findings are used to guide the development of tailored health communications.
-In his dissertation research, he is focusing on the use of social media and mHealth to promote healthy behaviors.
+His research is guided by self-regulation theory.
+He examines how illness and risk beliefs, particularly those relating to fatalistic control beliefs, influence emotional reactions such as worry of cancer recurrence and, in turn, motivate healthier lifestyles (such as diet and exercise).
+These findings guide the development of tailored health interventions communications.